Rodman Mountains: Wilderness

 Established in 1994 by the U.S. Congress, the 34,264 acre Rodman Mountains Wilderness is managed by the U.S. Bureau of Land Management as part of the National Wilderness Preservation System.
 A series of ridges and valleys climbing from 2,000 feet to almost 5,000 feet are the result of faults which cross this wilderness area.
 A lava flow slices this area in two from northwest to southeast, forming a sloping mesa.

-Colorful escarpments, calico-colored mountains, maze-like canyons and broad, majestic bajadas come together here.
+Colorful escarpments, calico-colored mountains, maze-like canyons and broad bajadas come together here.
 Steep canyons and cliff-like walls form dry falls along deep drainage channels, creating cascades during heavy rain storms.
 More than a half dozen natural water "tanks" sit within the lava flow.
 Two of the tanks, Hidden Tank and Deep Tank, hold thousands of gallons of water, drawing wildlife.

 One of only seven core raptor breeding areas in the Mojave Desert is within this wilderness, where prairie falcons and golden eagles are known to survive.
 The mountains themselves are part of the historic range of the Desert Bighorn Sheep.
 While sheep have not been spotted here, this wildlife species has been seen in the nearby Newberry Mountains.